 Show -- don’t tell -- how your school uniquely prepares students for success in college and beyond.

-For many schools, that’s easier said than done.
-There’s a delicate balance that’s often difficult to find between disseminating information and creating a fun video that people actually want to watch.
-We’ve identified these five schools who have managed to find this delicate balance.
-And, most importantly, these schools don’t just tell you their story, they show it.
+There’s a delicate balance in digital marketing that’s often difficult to find between disseminating information and creating a fun video that people want to watch.
+We’ve identified these five schools that have mastered this delicate balance.
+And, most importantly, these schools don’t just tell you their story, they show it their video marketing strategy.

 Ironically, one of the hardest questions for schools to answer is “Who are you?”
 Or, asked another way, what makes your school really different.

-Though this is a more conventional marketing video, Forman’s video has incredible production value, soft narration and music that invites the viewer to watch until the end, and testimonials from parents and staff alike on what makes Forman such a great place to learn.
+Forman perfectly answers that question with their “Who is Forman?” video.
+Though this is a more conventional marketing video, Forman’s video has incredible production value, soft narration, and music that invites the viewer to watch until the end, while testimonials from parents and staff inform watchers about what makes Forman such a great place to learn.

-Forman specializes in teaching students who learn differently than their peers, a point the “Who is Forman?” video makes sure to stress.
+Forman specializes in teaching students who learn differently than their peers, a point the video capitalizes on.
 For a parent with a child who has had difficulty learning in a more conventional educational system, seeing students with similar difficulties express their new-found joy in learning creates a strong emotional tie that can make that decision to apply that much easier.

 Forman’s “Can one school make a difference?” video focuses more on real-world cases of students who found success at Forman by using parent testimonials.

 Prospective parents are more likely to connect to other parents who have made the same decision they are currently considering.
-What’s more, the shorter format makes these videos far more appealing and easier to watch, increasing the chance a prospective parent will watch.
+The shorter format makes these testimonial format videos far more appealing and easier to watch, increasing the chance a prospective parent will watch.

 Keep these testimonial videos short and direct with answers to the very questions that parents are most likely to ask.
-These one to two minute marketing videos should be one of the first resources prospective families see when they visit your website.
-Having those initial questions answered and potential objections addressed greatly increases the likelihood that these families move along to the inquiry phase.
+These testimonial videos should be one of the first resources prospective families see when they visit your website.
+Answering these initial questions and easing some worries or potential objections early on greatly increases the likelihood that these families move along to the inquiry phase.

 Avon Old Farms

 In their own words, Avon Old Farms’ mission is to be “the best college preparatory school for boys.”
-It’s a lofty goal, and one that can be hard to show, even through video.
-Play too aggressively on that approach, and you risk turning away prospects who feel like they’re being sold to.
-Go in to soft, and you risk failing to showcase why your school is the best of the best.
+It’s a lofty goal and one that can be hard to show, even through video.
+Try too aggressively, and you risk turning away prospects who feel like they’re being sold to.
+Approach too softly, and you risk failing to showcase why your school is the best of the best.

-Avon found the Goldilocks zone with their “Welcome to the Village” video.
+Avon found the Goldilocks zone with their “All-Boys Advantage” video.

-With an extremely compelling narration from Headmaster Kenneth LaRocque, this video masterfully shows how Avon cultivates an environment of leadership and education that prepares students for future success.
+Compelling narration from Avon staff, satisfied parents, and current students hits every nail, and this short two-minute video masterfully shows how Avon cultivates an environment of leadership and education that prepares students for future success.

-For a more relatable approach to prospective students, Avon featured a handful of current students in their “Academia at Avon Old Farms” testimonial video.
+For a more relatable approach to prospective students, Avon featured a handful of current students in their “R.E.A.L.
+Learning” testimonial video.

-Seeing current students express how much they love Avon does wonders for helping persuade prospective students still on the fence about applying.
-And seeing Avon teachers also helps them connect to the school with a sneak-peek of the people they will work most closely with.
+Seeing current students express how much they love Avon does wonders for helping persuade prospective students still on the fence about applying, and seeing Avon teachers also helps them connect to the school with a sneak-peek of the people they will work with most closely.

 From music videos and program highlights, to testimonials and scholarship overviews, McCallie has a video for nearly every question a prospective family can ask, and a video for nearly every reason a person might be interested in applying to their school.

-For example, take a look at their “Run This Town” music video.
+For example, take a look at their “We Made it Boys” video.

 “More Than We Expected” answers the question of “How could you let your boys go away for high school?” with real-world answers from parents who did exactly that.
 As a parent, seeing other parents who trusted McCallie to care for and educate boys at the most formative time in their lives is a major selling point, especially when this particular family trusted McCallie enough to send all three boys to their school.

 Short and sweet.
-That’s the best way to describe Trinity-Pawling’s “Our Campus” video embedded directly on their homepage.
+That’s the best way to describe Trinity-Pawling’s “Our Campus” video.

-Videos embedded on the homepage have a tall order to wow and impress every visitor with spectacular imagery and/or important information.
+Campus tour videos need to wow and impress viewers with spectacular imagery and/or important information.
 Trinity-Pawling wisely focuses on the former for this campus tour video that features impressive drone shots of their beautiful campus and energetic music to create an enthusiastic mood.
 It’s hard not to be blown away after watching this incredible aerial tour of their campus

 Springfield School District

-School districts approach marketing differently than independent schools, which often means less video marketing.
-However, Springfield School District bucks the norm with video highlights on how individual teachers are using technology in new and creative ways.
+Video marketing is gaining popularity in public school districts.
+Springfield School District stands out from neighboring districts, featuring video highlights on how individual teachers are using technology in new and creative ways.

 A few videos from the Springfield Educational Television (SETV) series are found tucked away on the district’s technology page under the Instructional Technology accordion in the Spotlight Videos tab.